IgniteUI/app-builder-docfx/en/master-detail/master-detail.md

 **Let's dive into more details about each of these features.**

+> [!NOTE]
+> For the walkthrough below we will be using the [Northwind WebAPI](https://data-northwind.indigo.design/swagger/index.html).

 ## Managing Variables

 Simply put, you can now pass data between components in your application through: